intellectivelab/docs.intellectivelab.com/_docs/unity/overview.md

 - Advanced document management, case management, and task processing across multiple ECM and BPM systems in one central location
 - Enhanced user engagement and productivity
 - Informed business decisions based on complete data from all your enterprise systems and applications
-- Improved business KPIs via process automation and insights
+- Improved business KPIs via process automation and insights.

 Unity implements quickly, reduces costs, and improves data security.